unorig/Chiller/README.md

 This is the decompiled source code for Chiller for the Commodore 64.

 ## Description
-I am very slowly working my way through the code for Chiller for the Commodore 64.
-I am hoping to better understand the code and one day possibly fix some of the bugs.
+I am very slowly working my way through the code for Chiller for the Commodore 64 and commenting all the code.
+The ultimate goal is to released an updated version that lowers the difficulty level and makes it a little more playable.

+Considering improvements such as:
+* Lowering the health damage (Especially when jumping)
+* Better jump control while in the air

 ## The code